I’m not a car guy, never have been.

-Debris on the road can be kicked up by other cars which have the potential to scratch my own car, cause dents, or even crack the windshield.
+Debris on the road can be kicked up by other cars which has the potential to scratch my own car, cause dents, or even crack the windshield.

 Trucks that are by law supposed to cover and secure the crap they are transporting often do not, and that stuff flies all over the place.